 Today a Democracy Now! exclusive report from Jeremy Scahill about a nine-year-old boy, shot in the head and killed by Blackwater in the infamous Nisoor Square massacre.
 His father, who is suing the private military contractor, provides the most detailed eyewitness account of the massacre to date.
 Scahill has conducted an in-depth investigation of the massacre and of nine-year-old Ali Kinani’s death.
 He files an exclusive report with Rick Rowley of Big Noise Films. [includes rush transcript]

-Some seventeen Iraqis were killed and more than twenty wounded in fifteen minutes of sustained gunfire.
+Some 17 Iraqis were killed and more than 20 wounded in 15 minutes of sustained gunfire.
 On New Year’s Eve, Federal Judge Ricardo Urbina threw out the cases, but not for lack of evidence or because the men are not guilty.
 Urbina charged that prosecutors had committed gross misconduct in the case and violated the constitutional rights of the Blackwater men.

 To the Iraqi victims, the New Year’s Eve dismissal was shattering.
 Adding insult to injury, several of the Iraqi victims say they were pressured into a settlement with Blackwater earlier this month for what many considered a paltry sum.

 As it stands now, there’s only one remaining legal case against Blackwater in the United States, a lawsuit brought by Mohammed Kinani, father of the youngest victim that day, his nine-year-old son Ali, who was shot in the head and killed by Blackwater forces.
 Ali’s father may well be the one man standing now between Blackwater and total impunity for the Nisoor Square massacre.